 Kim’s passion is to teach other lawyers how to win cases.
 For many years she has been teaching lawyers across the United States how to try DWI, criminal, and personal injury cases.
 She is the co-director of the largest DWI seminar in Missouri, and is on the faculty at the Gerry Spence Trial Lawyers College and the National College of DUI Defense.

-Kimberly Benjamin is a trial lawyer with Benjamin Law Firm, LLC, in Belton, Missouri, practicing in the areas of criminal defense, DWI / DUI, traffic, personal injury, and nursing home abuse & neglect.
-Kim has extensive trial experience, handling more than 75 jury trials and over 100 bench trials.
-Many lawyers reach out to her for her expertise in trial skills due to her successes.
-In over 14 years, she has not lost a jury trial.
+She has extensive trial experience as lead counsel in more than 75 jury trials and over 200 bench trials.
+For over 10 years she has been assisting other lawyers to prepare for trial by discovering the story, practicing opening, closing, direct and cross examinations.
+Many lawyers reach out to her for her expertise in trial skills due to her successes because in over 14 years, she has not lost a jury trial.

-Kim attended the University of Missouri at Columbia and then law school in Washington, DC, at the George Washington University National Law Center.
-After working at the Pentagon for the US Department of Defense and the Federal Communications Commission, she returned to Missouri and worked for the Missouri State Public Defender System where she was promoted to manage an office as the District Defender.
-After 6 years as a public defender, Kim returned to her hometown of Harrisonville, Missouri and opened her own law practice.
+After getting her bachelors from the University of Missouri in Columbia she attended law school in Washington, DC, at the George Washington University.
+First working at the Pentagon for the US Department of Defense and the Federal Communications Commission, she then returned to Missouri and worked for the Missouri State Public Defender System where she was promoted to manage an office as the District Defender.
+After 6 years as a public defender, Kim returned to the Kansas City area to her hometown of Harrisonville, Missouri in 2002 and opened her own law practice.
 In 2011, the law firm was relocated to Belton, Missouri, where the firm focuses on civil and criminal law.